 - Bluegrass and Brain Rest: This Week’s Top 7 Education Stories

-In reality, Apple makes this easy with its own software utility known as Boot Camp.
+Apple makes this easy with its software utility known as Boot Camp.
 Included with every Macintosh over the last few years, it allows you to run Windows and Windows packages right on your Macintosh (of the path, you also have to shop for and install a copy of Windows to your Mac as nicely).

 Parallels Desktop for Mac and VMWare Fusion

 This isn’t always as clunky as it may sound.
-For instance, Parallels adds the ability to switch from a Mac utility to a Windows program honestly by clicking the right software window.
-The windows are resizable, and their icons even appear within the Mac OS Dock.
+For instance, Parallels adds the ability to automatically switch from a Mac utility to a Windows program by clicking the right software window.
+The windows are resizable, and icons appear within the Mac OS Dock.
 You can even set the software to hide the Windows OS: all you see is the utility home windows of the Windows applications you are jogging.

 CrossOver for Mac